powercodeacademy/phrg-rails-project/README.md

 10. Your application should conform to Nitro's Ruby linting conventions.
 The `rubocop.yml` included in this repo should be copied over to your application and named `.rubocop.yml`.
 Then running `rubocop` from your application's root should return a `no offenses detected` message.
 (Notice you change the filename by adding a `.` to it.
 Don't forget to add "rubocop" to your Gemfile.)

+11. Your app should include a `README.md` with a description of the project and an installation guide (e.g. fork and clone repo, migrate db, bundle install, etc).

-11. **Do not** use scaffolding to build your project.
+12. **Do not** use scaffolding to build your project.
 Your goal here is to learn.
 Scaffold is a way to get up and running quickly, but learning a lot is not one of the benefits of scaffolding.
 That's why we do not allow the use of scaffolding for projects.

 ### Example Domains